Civmec

 Civmec Limited is a dual-listed Australian-Singaporean public company involved in the construction, engineering and shipbuilding industries.
-Headquartered in Perth, Western Australia, it specialises in fabrication and construction for the oil, gas and mining industries and has been involved in a number of significant Australian mining and civil engineering projects.
+Headquartered in Perth, Western Australia, it specialises in fabrication and construction for the oil, gas, mining, infrastructure, marine and defence industries and has been involved in a number of significant Australian mining and civil engineering projects.
 Civmec has been selected to build a number of vessels and facilities for the Royal Australian Navy.